Regulation of patent medicines

 The government attempted to regulate patent medicines at the beginning of the 20th century.
 Regulations issued in 1904 stated that bottles or boxes containing patent medicines were to be labelled in English with details of the ingredients they contained, together with the quantities of each ingredient.

-Manufacturers said that they would not sell their products in New Zealand.
+Manufacturers responded that they would no longer sell their products in New Zealand.
 Distributors and individuals who sold patent medicines claimed their businesses would fail and patients would suffer if the medicines were not available.
 These protests were successful and the regulations were revoked.
 Listing ingredients was not made compulsory until 1946.

 Out of print

 Government attempts to introduce compulsory labelling of ingredients on patent medicine boxes and bottles was cause for concern to the Master Printers, Lithographers and Bookbinders’ Association.
-They believed that ‘printing and allied trades will be seriously affected, and much loss of employment by their workmen will result’ if the regulation was passed.
-If manufacturers stopped selling medicines they would not need printing services.
+They believed that ‘printing and allied trades will be seriously affected, and much loss of employment by their workmen will result’ if the regulation was enforced and medicine stopped being sold.

 Māori healers were the target of the Tohunga Suppression Act 1907, which allowed the prosecution of any person ‘who misleads or attempts to mislead any Maori by professing or pretending to possess supernatural powers in the treatment or cure of any disease.’
 Few successful prosecutions were brought.